farischaudhry/unified-vs-modular-pinn/README.md

 This repository contains the implementation and experiments for comparing Unified, Modular, and Scaled Modular architectures in Physics-Informed Neural Networks (PINNs) for solving Partial Differential Equations (PDEs).
 The study focuses on understanding the trade-offs between these architectures in terms of convergence speed, final loss, neuron activation overlap, correlation, and interpretability.

+Code fully compatible with Semi Modular networks is on the 'semimodular' branch to avoid clutering the original.

 ## Project Overview

 This project investigates three neural network architectures applied to solving multi-component PDEs: